Rio Tinto plc – Annual report – 31 December 2021

 The underlying costs for closure have been estimated with varying degrees of accuracy based on a function of the age of the underlying asset and proximity to closure.
 For assets within ten years of closure, closure plans and cost estimates are supported by detailed studies which are refined as the closure date approaches.
 These closure studies consider climate change and plan for resilience to expected climate conditions with a particular focus on precipitation rates.
 For new developments, consideration of climate change and ultimate closure conditions are an important part of the approval process.
 For longer-lived assets, closure provisions are typically based on conceptual level studies that are refreshed at least every five years; these are evolving to incorporate greater consideration of forecast climate conditions at closure.

 (a) A key component of earthworks rehabilitation involves re-landscaping the area disturbed by mining activities utilising the largely diesel powered heavy mobile equipment.
 In developing low-carbon solutions for our mobile fleet, this may include electrification of the vehicles during the mine life.
-The forecast cash flows for the heavy mobile equipment in the closure cost estimate are based on existing fuel sources; these could reduce if this power is sourced from renewable energy.
+The forecast cash flows for the heavy mobile equipment in the closure cost estimate are based on existing fuel sources.
+The cost incurred during closure could reduce if these activities are powered by renewable energy.

 The geographic composition of the closure provision shows that our closure obligations are largely in countries with established levels of regulation in respect of mine and site closure.